Occupational Therapy Doctorate

 We urge applicants to ask questions about the program's technical standards for clarification and to determine whether they can meet the requirements with or without reasonable accommodations.
 Such questions may be directed to the program director or the Academic Enrichment Center on campus.
 Revealing a disability is voluntary; however, such disclosure is necessary before any accommodations may be made in the learning environment or in the program's procedures.
 We handle disability-related information in a confidential manner.
 We expect that any student who requires accommodation to attain course objectives will notify the course instructor at the first opportunity.
 Reasonable accommodations will comply with the Americans with Disabilities Act and require program and institutional approvals.

-Unique features of the program include fieldwork opportunities in every semester, and the opportunity to complete an individualized capstone to develop
+Unique features of the program include fieldwork or experiential opportunities in every semester, and the opportunity to complete an individualized capstone to develop specialized skills in a practice area of choice, and an individual research project.

 |OCCT 7000||Foundations of Occupational Therapy||3|